Select Page

 Make sure you scroll to the bottom of this post to grab your FREE printable recipe cards.

-Well these peanut butter cookies are one of my family’s timeless recipes that has quickly become a favorite from Grandma all the way to the youngest grandchild.
+There are some recipes that stick with you throughout your life.
+You know the ones that your Mom used to make for you?
+The ones you delighted in as a child.
+Or the recipes that were passed down from generation to generation?
+Well these fresh milled flour peanut butter cookies are one of my family’s timeless recipes that has quickly become a favorite from Grandma all the way to the youngest grandchild.
 This cookie recipe originally came from my Great Grandmother on my Mom’s side.
 As it passed from hand to hand, the recipe remained the same — full of creamy peanut butter with a light caramel flavor.

 Have you ever looked through some vintage recipes?
 Ones from decades ago or that your Grandmother used to use?
 They are vastly different from our modern day cookbooks.
 Only simple ingredients that they had on hand were used.
 There were no step-by-step photos and the instructions were vague if you compared them to recipe instructions these days.
 I suppose they assumed a woman already knew how to cook.
 Extra details were not necessary.

 Deciphering terminology on those vintage recipe cards can be quite interesting.
 For instance, what is oleo?
 It has appeared on many of my Grandma’s recipes but yet I had never heard of it.
 Turns out it’s basically margarine.
-Times may have changed but thankfully treasured family recipes will always stay the same.
+Although times may have changed, thankfully treasured family recipes will always stay the same.
 Just like this old fashioned peanut butter cookie recipe.

 Makes: 12-14 cookies